terryyz/terryyz.github.io/_pages/cv.md

 * B.S. in Computer Science (Electrical Engineering minor), University of New South Wales, 2021 (expected)
 * Start Honors Year in Computer Science, 2022 (expected)
-* Looking for PhD opportunities
+* Looking for PhD opportunities in 2022-2023

 Work experience
 ======